Renewable Energy and Your Community

 Statewide Economic Impact

-From the 10,000-plus jobs supported by wind energy, to the new manufacturing and supply chain industry built to support it, renewable energy has been good for Iowa.
-Plus, Iowa’s leadership role has attracted companies big and small who have moved to the state to take advantage of our 5th lowest electric energy rates and the ever-increasing level of renewable energy.
+With many jobs supported by wind energy and the new manufacturing and supply chain industry built to support it, renewable energy has been good for Iowa.
+Plus, Iowa's leadership role has attracted companies big and small that have moved to the state to take advantage of our renewable energy generation and low electric rates, which are 42% below the national average.